Works of mercy

 Caritas, The Seven Acts of Mercy, pen and ink drawing by Pieter Bruegel the Elder, 1559.
 (Note: Anticlockwise from lower right: feed the hungry, give drink to the thirsty, ransom the captive, bury the dead, shelter the stranger, comfort the sick, and clothe the naked.)

-Works of mercy (sometimes known as acts of mercy) are practices considered meritorious in Christian ethics.
+Works of mercy (sometimes called acts of mercy) are practices considered meritorious in Christian ethics.

 The practice is popular in the Catholic Church as an act of both penance and charity.
-In addition, the Methodist church teaches that the works of mercy are a means of grace that evidence holiness of heart (entire sanctification).
+In addition, the Methodist Church teaches that the works of mercy are a means of grace that evidence holiness of heart (entire sanctification).

-The works of mercy have been traditionally divided into two categories, each with seven elements:
+The works of mercy have traditionally been divided into two categories, each with seven elements: